-Syntax ENTER_SYMBOL All the temperature limits for the presently-be-entered TP- Function MUST be in an increasing order; otherwise the whole function is given a single value of zero.
-If a negative number is given as the lowest-temperature limit, it is interpreted as the low-pressure limit (in Pascal), and the high-temperature limit is also taken as the high-pressure limit (in Pascal) for the current TP- Function.
+Syntax ENTER_SYMBOL For a TP-Function, specify the high-temperature limit, above which its current expression is not applicable.
+The default high-temperature limit for all kinds of data is always 6000 K. This question is repeated if the function has more than one expression (TPFunction) in various temperature ranges.
+All the temperature limits for the presently-be-entered TP- Function MUST be in an increasing order; otherwise the whole function is given a single value of zero.
+If a negative number is given as the lowest-temperature limit, it is interpreted as the low-pressure limit (in Pascal), and the high-temperature limit is also taken as the high-pressure limit (in Pascal) for the current TP-Function.
 The high-temperature/pressure limit for the current applicable expression (TPFunction) is the low temperature/pressure limit for the next range if several ranges are needed to describe the temperature/pressure-dependence of this function.
 The temperature/pressure limits for the functions are checked during calculations.
 An indicator is set if the actual temperature/pressure condition is below the lowest temperature/pressure limit or above the highest temperature/pressure limit; and in such a case, an extrapolation is conducted using the TP-Function valid in the nearest temperature/pressure range.
-Any more ranges /N/: <y n="" or=""></y> Answer N to finish the definition of the current function.
-If Y the program asks for a new function valid above the last high temperature limit and below a new high temperature limit.
+Any more ranges /N/: <y n="" or=""></y> Answer ${\tt N}$ to finish the definition of the current function.
+If ${\tt Y}$ the program asks for a new function valid above the last high temperature limit and below a new high temperature limit.
 The maximum number of temperature ranges is 10.
 Important note: Make sure that the function and its first derivatives are continuous across break points.
-Specify the low and high temperature limits, temperature step and tabled value at each specified temperature: Low temperature limit /298.15/: <low in="" k="" limit="" temperature=""></low> Table The lowest temperature where the table has a value. symbol High temperature limit /6000/: <high in="" k="" limit="" temperature=""></high> The highest temperature where the table has a value.
+Specify the low and high temperature limits, temperature step and tabled value at each specified temperature: Table Low temperature limit /298.15/: <low in="" k="" limit="" temperature=""></low> symbol The lowest temperature where the table has a value.
+High temperature limit /6000/: <high in="" k="" limit="" temperature=""></high>

+Syntax ENTER_SYMBOL The highest temperature where the table has a value.
 Step in temperature /100/: <temperature step=""></temperature> The step in temperature between each value in the table.
-This step must be

-Syntax ENTER_SYMBOL

-constant for the whole table.
+This step must be constant for the whole table.
 If a table cannot be described with a single step it must be divided into several tables for different temperature ranges.
 The upper and lower limits are truncated to give reasonable values where the table values must be specified.
 Table value at XX /YY/: